 All of Upstep's orthotics are designed by professional podiatrists, ensuring their quality.
 Using Upstep’s casting method is convenient and easy.
 Create imprints of your feet in the comfort of your home with Upstep's impression kit that you'll receive within 4 business days of starting the process.
 Shipping and returns are free, placing no extra financial strain on you.

 Being both affordable and durable, Upstep’s orthotics will provide your feet with the support and comfort they need throughout the day to ensure maximum comfort and stability.
 These custom orthotics are specifically designed to fit your lifestyle optimally and provide an effective long-term solution to managing your foot condition.

-Orthotics5 Best Custom Insoles for Supination—Made by Top Podiatrists in 2023
+Orthotics5 Best Custom Insoles for Supination—Made by Top Podiatrists in 2024

 Pronation and supination are necessary for proper foot movement.
 Pronation refers to the natural side-to-side movement of the foot when walking or running.
 During pronation, weight transfer is from the heel to the ball of the foot, while supination occurs when the foot rolls on its outer borders when walking or running.

 While a degree of supination and pronation is normal, sometimes it can be excessive.
 When it is excessive, it causes you to bear weight on the outer and inner edges of your foot.

 Although there is no way to correct supination, supination insoles can provide stability and support and help direct the foot into a more neutral position.